syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-ASP-NET-MVC.md

 {% endtabs %}

-Step 7: Add a new action method **ConvertWordDocumentToPdf** in HomeController.cs and include the below code snippet to **convert the Word document to Pdf** and download it.
+Step 7: Add a new action method **ConvertWordDocumentToPDF** in HomeController.cs and include the below code snippet to **convert the Word document to PDF** and download it.

 {% tabs %}